ben-spector-cc/modules-articles/modules-node.md

 };
 ```

 `module.exports` is an object that is built-in to the Node.js runtime environment.
-Other files that wish to make use of a module's exported code import this object using the built-in `require()` function.
+Other files can make use of a module's code by importing this object using the built-in `require()` function.

 Let's update **water-limits.js**: